 This course covers a representative survey of Chicano literature, including novels, drama, poetry, and essays which focus on the cultural, social, and political developments and themes that shape and characterize Chicano culture and literary expression.
+ENGL 063 is the non-transfer equivalent of ENGL 163.
+A student taking ENGL 063 may not earn credit for ENGL 163.
+Associate Degree Applicable

-AFRICAN-AMERICAN LITERATURE
+AFRICAN AMERICAN LITERATURE

-This course is a comprehensive examination of African-American literature, including prose, poetry, and fiction, from the early oral tradition to present.
+This course is a comprehensive examination of African American literature, including prose, poetry, and fiction, from the early oral tradition to present.
 The course also incorporates understanding of the cultural trends and time periods and their relationships to literature.
+ENGL 065 is the non-transfer equivalent of ENGL 165.
+A student taking ENGL 065 may not earn credit for ENGL 165.
+Associate Degree Applicable

-ENGLISH LITERATURE: MIDDLE AGES TO 18TH CENTURY
+ENGLISH LITERATURE: MIDDLE AGES TO 18TH CENTURY LECTURE: 54 contact hours per semester PREREQUISITE: ENGL 914 or eligibility for ENGL 015

 This course surveys English literature to the last quarter of the 18th Century including coverage of all significant literary types in the development of English literature from the Middle Ages to the late 18th century.
+ENGL 070 is the non-transfer equivalent of ENGL 170.
+A student taking ENGL 070 may not earn credit for ENGL 170.
+Associate Degree Applicable

 ENGLISH LITERATURE: 18TH CENTURY TO PRESENT

+LECTURE: 54 contact hours per semester

-PREREQUISITE: ENGL 914 or eligibility for ENGL 015 as determined by SBVC assessment process.
+PREREQUISITE: ENGL 914 or eligibility for ENGL 015

 This course surveys English literature to the last quarter of the 18th Century including coverage of all significant literary types in the development of English literature from the Middle Ages to the late 18th century.
+ENGL 071 is the non-transfer equivalent of ENGL 171.
+A student taking ENGL 071 may not earn credit for ENGL 171.
+Associate Degree Applicable taking ENGL 075 may not earn credit for ENGL 175.

-LITERATURE AND RELIGION OF THE BIBLE
+LITERATURE AND RELIGION OF THE BIBLE LECTURE: 54 contact hours per semester